Haleshot/Haleshot.github.io/content/post/marimo/index.md

 As you explore these examples and features, you'll see how marimo's capabilities come together to create powerful, interactive computational narratives.
 The ability to easily turn notebooks into web apps or share them via Pyodide, coupled with the consistent state management, opens up new horizons for sharing your work and insights.

-In the next section, we'll dive into the community and support around marimo, helping you connect with other users and get help when you need it.

 ## 7. Community and Support

 One of the most exciting aspects of marimo is its vibrant and growing community.
 As someone who's been exploring marimo, I've been impressed by the level of engagement and support available.
 Here's how you can get involved and find help when you need it: